 As we discussed, keeping employees engaged is that much more difficult when some, or all, of your workers are remote.

 It’s hard not to feel siloed when interacting primarily through text conversations or a computer screen.
 Camaraderie may be in short supply.
 And the lines of work life balance may be more blurred than ever before.
+Using MDM for laptops can make device management easier and more secure, helping to keep work organized.

 This is why it’s hugely important to help employees feel valued through your communications.
 By coming up with strategies to keep remote workers engaged, you’ll gain confidence that your team can handle tasks no matter the geography in the way.